Evidence is information that the court looks at in understanding and ultimately determining a matter.

-Domestic violence (also known as family violence) constitutes a vast spectrum of behaviour.
-Both physical and psychological violence is deemed to be domestic violence.
+Domestic violence (also known as family violence) constitutes a very broad spectrum of behaviour.
+Both physical and psychological violence are deemed to be domestic violence.

 The ACT Magistrates Court determines Family Violence Orders (these were previously known as Domestic Violence Orders).

 Every family violence matter is different and as such family violence orders can include a variety of different orders which prevent certain actions.
 Actions which can be controlled or prevented include;

 1. Preventing a person from approaching another person or place,